 Ammonia can Cause Guppies to Lay in Corner of Your Tank

-Ammonia burns is a very common problem in new aquariums.
+Ammonia burns are a very common problem in new aquariums.
 Because the aquarium is not cycled yet, ammonia can’t be broken down by beneficial bacteria.

-Ammonia, even is small quantities can harm and eventually kill your fish.
+Ammonia, even in small quantities can harm and eventually kill your fish.

-Instant death is also very common in new tanks due to high ammonia level.
+Instant death is also very common in new tanks due to the high ammonia levels.